Actuarial-Control-Cycle-T1-2024/group-page-showcase-grp/README.md

 | Negative Public Perception risk: If the program is perceived as exploiting users for their personal data or promoting unattainable body image standards.| Being transparent about privacy policies and data usage.
 Emphasis on the program being to promote healthier lifestyles rather than a focus on physical appearance.
 | Inequitable access risk: Socioeconomic factors may affect accessibility of programs to certain subsections of the population. | Implementing outreach programs and potential subsidies to make programs more accessible for everybody.
 Apps would have better UI and UX to accommodate for people who are less technologically literate.

+## Conclusion and Recommendations
+The potential for SuperLife’s growth and development in Lumaria’s health through our proposed Well-being app, smoking cessation and hiking groups is significant.
+By investing in these proactive measures, SuperLife stands to realise reduced healthcare costs, fewer insurance claims, and enhanced customer satisfaction, creating shared value within Lumaria.

+To increase the likelihood of success in the future, regular maintenance must be implemented on the program design.
+Constant monitoring of key metrics of profit, policyholder mortality, customer satisfaction and participation rates will allow SuperLife to complete the actuarial control cycle, continually adjusting project parameters to cater for the ever-changing economic and consumer environment in which the company operates.